onomyprotocol/validator/mainnet/docs/validator.md

 * Init validator

-    * Init the validator account to be deposited.
+    * Init the validator account.
 The script will just show the keys if they already exist.

     ```
     ./init-validator-keys.sh